IntelliTect/Coalesce/docs/stacks/vue/layers/api-clients.md

 `"cancel"`
     When a secondary invocation is performed, cancel the current pending invocation.

-    This completely aborts the request, propagating all the way back to the server where cancellation can be observed with `HttpContext.RequestAborted <https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.httpcontext.requestaborted?view=aspnetcore-3.1>`_.
+    This completely aborts the request, propagating all the way back to the server where cancellation can be observed with [HttpContext.RequestAborted](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.httpcontext.requestaborted?view=aspnetcore-3.1).
 The promise of the cancelled invocation will be resolved with `undefined` (it is NOT rejected).

 `"allow"`
     When a secondary invocation is performed, always continue normally, sending the request to the server.